ibm-cloud-docs/speech-to-text/custom.md

 The {{site.data.keyword.speechtotextfull}} service offers a customization interface that you can use to augment its speech recognition capabilities.
 You can use customization to improve the accuracy of speech recognition requests by customizing a base model for your domain and audio.
 Customization is available for only some languages and at different levels of support for different languages; see [Language support for customization](#languageSupport).
 {: shortdesc}

+The customization interface supports both custom language models and custom acoustic models.
+The interfaces for both types of custom model are similar and straightforward to use.
+Using either type of custom model with a recognition request is also straightforward: You specify the customization ID of the model with the request.

 Speech recognition works the same with or without a custom model.
 When you use a custom model for speech recognition, you can use all of the input and output parameters that are normally available with a recognition request.
 For more information about all available parameters, see the [Parameter summary](/docs/services/speech-to-text/summary.html).

 ## Language model customization